c3lang/c3-web/src/content/docs/Generic Programming/reflection.md

 #### `len`

 Returns the length of the array.
+For enums and constdefs, it will return the number of constants.

 ```c3
 usz len = int[4].len; // 4